Egyptian Carob Drink Seller (photo above)

 Researching British Hallmarks, which includes researching Standard Marks, City Marks, Date Letters and Maker's Marks is a basic guide to hallmarks, and it's free on Antique Jewelry Investor!
 Don't forget to bookmark the page;-)

-Nothing!
-Gold bearing the marks "KT" or "CT" is simply determined by the geographic location of the hallmarking.
+The word is often used interchangeably.
+Gold bearing the marks "KT" or "CT" is often just because of the geographic location of the hallmarking.

 Britain, Canada, Australia, New Zealand, South Africa and other countries originating from the British Empire use the abbreviation ct for carat - as in 9 carat gold, or 9ct.
 South East Asia, China that's-ancient-and-blue, Europe and the United States use the word karat.
 Jewelry originating from theses countries is often marked - 14k or 14k or 14kt, etc.